cognitedata/neat/docs/transformation-rules.md

 - `Instances`: contains the definition of the instances of the classes that are part of the semantic data model

 Instead of explaining each sheet on its own we will explain how each part of the `Transformation Rules` is used to define:

 - semantic data model
 - semantic data model to CDF resource mapping
 - source to solution data model and knowledge graph mapping
-- semantic data model instances (aka knowledge graph)
+- knowledge graph (i.e., semantic data model instances)

 ## Semantic Data Model Definition
 First we start with the semantic data model definition. `Metadata` sheet contains metadata about data model.
 From the screenshot below one can see that the `Metadata` sheet is in a form of key value pairs.
 The `Key` column contains the name of the metadata attribute and the `Value` column contains the value of the metadata attribute.
 The metadata attributes are as follows: